 Before the AI engine can correctly analyze bits of information and draw conclusions, it needs properly prepared data.
 The process of getting data ready for an anti-money laundering program requires several preparatory activities.
 The key step of data preparation is a transformation which typically involves scaling, decomposition and aggregation.
 This step is also referred to as feature engineering, and, if properly carried out, can be very beneficial to the performance of a final solution.

 Data preparation is a broad subject that can involve a lot of iterations, explorations and analyses.
 The data pre-processor module is responsible for integration with data sources existing in financial institutions’ databases and the correct introductory processing and transformation of data which will be subsequently analyzed in the AI engine.

 The money laundering process evolves over time, and new advanced fraud patterns appear, which makes it necessary to constantly monitor the solution’s performance.
 As new data arrives, the algorithms that were trained based on historical data may require periodical re-training (e.g. in the case of sudden increase in the number of false alarms).
 The monitoring module is responsible for gathering statistics, analyzing results and warning about any unusual performance loss.

 In response to market trends and real business and technology issues in the compliance area, Comarch has created an AI-based anti-money laundering software (Comarch Anti-Money Laundering) that significantly increases the efficiency of suspicious transaction detection compared to rule-based methods.

 The ability to learn from past incidents is one of the most important features of Comarch’s fraud detection software.
-It can spot and understand relationships and similarities between data and, further down the road, learn to detect anomalies or classify and predict specific events.
-CAML’s algorithms are able to learn with or without supervision.
+It can spot and understand relationships and similarities between data and, further down the road, learn to detect anomalies or classify and predict specific events which are commonly missed by human due to complexity and obviousness.
+The system’s algorithms are able to learn with or without supervision.